What is Readers Theater?

 Playbooks® Reader's Theater stories are unique because each character's dialogue is presented in a different color throughout the story and more importantly, the roles are written at different reading levels.
-Thousands of schools and programs nationwide have purchased Playbooks® and used the role-play reading technique year after year, whilepositively affecting the reading skills of millions of students.
+This allows teachers to assign easier roles to younger or struggling students and harder roles to older or more advanced students while they all read the same story together in a small group.